HTTP-RPC/Kilo/README.md

 `IteratorAdapter` is typically used to serialize result data produced by NoSQL databases.

 ### Templates
-Although data produced by an HTTP-RPC web service is typically returned to the caller as JSON, it can also be transformed into other representations via "templates".
+Although data produced by an HTTP-RPC web service is usually returned to the caller as JSON, it can also be transformed into other representations via "templates".
 Templates are documents that describe an output format, such as HTML, XML, or CSV.
 They are merged with result data at execution time to create the final response that is sent back to the caller.

 HTTP-RPC templates are based on the [CTemplate](https://github.com/OlafvdSpek/ctemplate) system, which defines a set of "markers" that are replaced with values supplied by a "data dictionary" when the template is processed.
 The following CTemplate marker types are supported by HTTP-RPC: